 - Elizabeth Howell, MD, MPP, Professor in the Departments of Population Health Science & Policy and Obstetrics, Gynecology, and Reproductive Science at the Icahn School of Medicine at Mount Sinai

 - Joia Adele Crear-Perry, MD, FACOG, Founder and President of the National Birth Equity Collaborative

 - Monica R. McLemore, PhD, MPH, RN, FAAN, Associate Professor, University of California, San Francisco

-The panel discussion will be followed by a Q&A session with the webinar audience.
-The webinar will be recorded and available for on-demand viewing on APHA’s website within a week of the live event.
+The panel discussion was followed by a Q&A session with the webinar audience.
+The webinar was recorded will be available for on-demand viewing on APHA’s website within a week of the live event.

 We encourage you to view webinars from the 2015 series The Impact of Racism on the Health and Well-Being of the Nation.
 Check out other APHA racism and health resources, including our popular book, Racism: Science & Tools for the Public Health Professional.